Gayaza community CAMPUS, Uganda

 This first floor of the four-classroom building has been completed in phases by BTCV teams partnering with the Gayaza community, always under the supervision of a local professional engineer, builder, and skilled workers.

 In the summer of 2020, COVID-related travel bans prevented BTCV from sending a volunteer team to Gayaza, so the community members took on the challenge of completing classroom #4 without our onsite assistance and met the challenge well and on time.
-Now, we can stay on track for completing construction of the teacher apartments on the upper level of the new building.

 In addition to renovation and construction, BTCV teams work with local carpenters to create and assemble new desks for the school.
 These local carpenters, some of whom are previous Gayaza Vocational School graduates, are hired at their regular rates to run their shop out of the vocational classroom at the school for the project period so that they can oversee the school resourcing work, teach students, and continue to support their families.
 This is a great way to connect students to the carpentry trade and create job opportunities.
 The carpentry work is also very interactive for Ugandans and Changers!